junShimoji/MarkdownComplements/README.md

 Use as follows.

-Open Preferences > Key Bindings and add as follows
+Open Preferences > Key Bindings and add as follows:

     {
         "keys": ["ctrl+enter"], "command": "markdown_indent_down",